emmanueltsukerman/MLforRedTeamHackers/README.md

 # Machine Learning for Red Team Hackers

-This is a code repository for the Udemy course Machine Learning for Red Team Hackers.
+This is the code repository for "Machine Learning for Red Team Hackers".